adudenamedruby/.dotfiles/README.md

 # What dis?

-Here you'll find my dotfiles, my setup/keybinding preferences, and a fun script for the whole thing.
+Here you'll find my dotfiles, my setup/keybinding preferences, and a fun script for bootstrapping your whole system from fresh.
 All nice and neat.

-It's a work in progress, mostly.
+It's a work in progress, however, and is likely to change frequently.

 **Important:** if for some reason you see fit to try some of these things out, please fork the repo and remove things you don't want or need before using them.
-Don’t blindly use my settings unless you know what a thing does.
-Don't blame me if something goes wrong.
-Or do, really.
-But I won't feel sorry. :P
+Don’t blindly use my settings unless you know what a thing does - a lot of this stuff is idiosyncratic to my workflow.
+Don't blame me if something goes wrong, or behaves how you don't like it.
+You have been warned.

 # Installation